 But, even if you take the precaution to dilute the apple cider vinegar with water before using it, using vinegar for acne just isn’t a good idea.
 There are too many other, more effective, safer, and faster-acting (and better-smelling) products and ingredients to consider.

 How did apple cider vinegar for acne become a thing?
 Although there’s no research proving acne treatment with apple cider vinegar works, research has shown that acetic acid has antibacterial properties.
 But, even then, acetic acid was only shown to work against some types of bacteria, not the specific type that plays a role in acne.
 It seems the researchers simply figured that if it works for some types of bacteria, then it must work for all bacteria—that’s not the case.

 Vinegar’s natural acidity does allow it to dissolve dead skin cells that contribute to breakouts and clogged pores.
 That may make it tempting to try, but we strongly recommend that those with acne stick to the research-proven ingredients that, when carefully formulated, deliver effective results without irritating skin.
 The top over-the-counter contenders are benzoyl peroxide and salicylic acid.
-Those two ingredients, which are present in Paula’s Choice Skincare CLEAR products, are the gold standards for getting and keeping blemish-free skin—save the ACV for salad dressings!
+Those two ingredients, which are present in our CLEAR anti-acne products, are the gold standards for getting and keeping blemish-free skin—save the ACV for salad dressings!

 References for this information:

 The Journal of Clinical and Aesthetic Dermatology, June 2015, page 60